BooleanDev-IO/BooleanDev-IO/README.md

 ## I'm a Developer, and a Gamer!!

-- 🔭 I just completed one of my application: [Diten] !
+- 🔭 I just completed one of my application: [diten] !
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other developers
 - 🥅 2020 Goals: Contribute more to Open Source projects